Understanding Your Rights As A Father – Married Or Not

 When You Would Need To Establish Paternity

 If you are an unmarried father in Utah, it is important to understand that you are not presumed to have the same rights as those who are married.
 It is for this reason that you may need to establish paternity.
 In doing so, you would subsequently be able to invoke the same rights that married fathers are afforded — including the rights to see your child and make decisions about his or her upbringing.
 If paternity is not established, you would not have legal standing in these matters.
 Fortunately, all it takes is a simple blood test.
 Once it has been proven that you are, in fact, the father, you can request that the court grant you fatherhood rights.
 If you are interested in acquiring a portion of the custody or “parent time,” however, additional orders would need to be granted by the court.
 For this reason, it is highly recommended that you let the Law Office of David Pedrazas, PLLC, guide you through the process.

-Whether you are a mother or a father, establishing fathers’ rights could be important for numerous reasons.
+Whether you are a mother or a father, establishing fathers rights in a divorce or child custody case could be important for numerous reasons.
 Although this can be done when both parents sign and file a Voluntary Declaration of Paternity form with the Department of Health, Vital Records and Statistics, it may be necessary to go about this in a different manner if your case is slightly more contentious.
-For this reason, the experienced legal team at the Law Office of David Pedrazas, PLLC, encourages you to find out how we can help.
-Give us a call today at 801-263-7078 or submit a free case evaluation form online to learn more.